It’s been a little while since I posted about our Woods Explorer adventures. Let’s change that.

 I stayed at the hotel with our stuff while Cedric crossed the street to a little restaurant.
 When he came back out, he told me he’d found us a ride.
 Two girls and a guy, around our age, came out and helped us load our stuff into their van.

-If I remember correctly, they were all from Yellowknife, and they were taking part in a program that went to small communities around the province and organized activities for the local youth.
+If I remember correctly, they were all from Yellowknife, and they were taking part in a program that went to small communities around the territory and organized activities for the local youth.
 They were really kind, and after we dropped our stuff off at the rainy campsite, they invited us to come back to the restaurant with them to play a few rounds of cards.

 We played cards for a little while, then someone mentioned that they wanted to check out a little store nearby.
 We entered through the workshop, where a few people were working in front of sewing machines making gorgeous fur products.
 In another room, all the merchandise was on display.
 I’m not usually much of a fur person, but I have to tell you – it’s a lot different seeing it on display in a small town in the NWT with the artisans in the room next to you than it is, say, at the frou-frou Snowflake store in the Fairmont Chateau.
 I touched the softest mittens on earth and contemplated buying some knit hats and headbands, except I knew they’d probably get very dirty throughout our canoe trip.